HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_admin_setting_up_WASProxy_t.md

     1. Install WebSphere 8.5.5.7 \(or later, if compatible\) onto the hardware that you are using for the proxy server.

         Download and unzip the installer for the Installation Manager v1.8.3 and for WebSphere Network Deployment v8.5.
-The installation process is documented here: [WebSphere Application Server, Network Deployment \(Distributed platforms and Windows™\), Version 8.0 documentation](WebSphere Application
+The installation process is documented here: [WebSphere Application Server, Network Deployment \(Distributed platforms and Windows™\), Version 8.0 documentation](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.0.0/com.ibm.websphere.nd.doc/info/ae/ae/welcome_nd.md).
-        Server, Network Deployment (Distributed platforms and Windows), Version 8.0 documentationhttp://www-01.ibm.com/support/knowledgecenter/SSAW57_8.0.0/com.ibm.websphere.nd.doc/info/ae/ae/welcome_nd.dita).
 The relevant sections are: HCL Installation Manager 1.5.3 and WebSphere V8.0 Application Server Installation.
 The steps are the same for the newer versions of these items.

     2. Federate the node into deployment.